 - Located in East Lansing, Michigan State University's Center for Higher and Adult Education hosts forums addressing higher education policy challenges.

-|Stanford University||Higher education students benefit from small class sizes and individualized mentoring.
+- At Stanford University, in Stanford, CA, higher education students benefit from small class sizes and individualized mentoring.

 - Located in Philadelphia, the University of Pennsylvania's higher education graduate programs offer specialized electives in law, finance, development and policy.

 - Vanderbilt University, in Nashville, TN, ranked 8th in the country for its higher education administration program by U.S. News & World Report in 2016.